Microelectromechanical system oscillator: Clock generators

 The term clock generator usually denotes a timing IC with multiple outputs.
 Following this custom, MEMS clock generators are multi-output MEMS timing devices.
 These are used to supply timing signals in complex electronic systems that require multiple frequencies or clock phases.
 For example, most computers require independent clocks for processor timing, disk I/O, serial I/O, video generation, Ethernet I/O, audio conversion, and other functions.

 Clock generators are usually specialised for their applications, including the number and selection of frequencies, various auxiliary features, and package configurations.
 They often include multiple PLLs to generate multiple output frequencies or phases.

 Real-time clocks

 MEMS Real-time clocks (RTCs) are ICs that track time of day and date.
 They include MEMS resonators, sustaining amps, and registers that increment with time, for instance counting days, hours, minutes and seconds.
 They also include auxiliary functions like alarm outputs and battery management.

-RTCs must run continuously in order to keep track of elapsed time.
+RTCs must run continuously to keep track of elapsed time.
 To do this they must sometimes run from small batteries and therefore must operate at very low power levels.
 They are generally moderate-sized ICs with up to 20 pins for power, battery backup, digital interface, and various other functions.